UK's Best Engineering Universities - Ranked

 Its ample selection of study programmes, modern facilities and world-class academic staff make Swansea a smart choice for anyone serious about an engineering career.

-Some of the departments that make up Swansea’s College of Engineering are: Aerospace Engineering, Chemical Engineering, Civil Engineering, Electrical Engineering, Materials Engineering, Mechanical Engineering, Medical Engineering, Sport and Exercise Science, Leadership & Management and Nanotechnology.
+Some of the departments that make up Swansea’s College of Engineering are: Aerospace Engineering, Chemical Engineering, Civil Engineering, Electrical Engineering, Materials Engineering, Mechanical Engineering, Medical Engineering, Sport and Exercise Science, Leadership & Management, and Nanotechnology.

 10. University of Leeds

+There are five schools that make up the Faculty of Engineering at the University of Leeds.
 That fact alone means that Leeds Uni boasts one of the largest engineering groupings in the UK, and also means that the university has a supply of a staggering 700 world-class professors.

 Up there with the best universities for software engineering in the UK, it’s also considered to be one of the best mechanical engineering universities in the UK.